DO-2K23-26/beep-docs/content/docs/preface/introduction.md

 This documentation isn't :
 - a place to debate or make technical decision: please prefer using `Activity` sections on merge requests or issues or use Discord.
 - a repository for internal choices : write an ADR with the validation of the current manager.
-- a draft : you need to review your contributions before publishing it
+- a draft : you need to review your contributions before publishing it.